Leyland Panther: History

 The Leyland Panther was introduced in 1964.
 In total, over 600 Panthers were built for operators in the United Kingdom, while about 700 Panther chassis were built for export.
-It gained a reputation for unreliability, which to some extent was common to many of the first generation of rear-engined single-deckers.

 Operators

+United Kingdom

-Sunderland Corporation Transport ordered 30 Panthers in 1965 with Stratchans bodies, all of which were delivered by December 1966; by 1971 the fleet was 90 strong.
+Sunderland Corporation Transport ordered 30 Panthers in 1965 with Strachans bodies, all of which were delivered by December 1966; by 1971 the fleet was 90 strong.
 Liverpool City Transport ordered a total of 110 Panthers with Metro Cammell Weymann bodywork while Southport Corporation Transport ordered 22 with Marshall Bus bodywork.
 Preston Corporation amassed a fleet of 41 Panthers, including a number with Seddon Pennine bodies and the last six Panthers built.

 Hull Corporation Transport were an early adopter of the Leyland Panther with Charles H. Roe bodywork, with one Panther being built in 1964 initially for exhibition by the manufacturer at the Commercial Motor Show.
-Hull Corporation would eventually take on a total twelve Roe-bodied Panthers.
+The Hull Corporation eventually took delivery of a total twelve Roe-bodied Panthers.
 East Yorkshire Motor Services also ordered Panthers, ordering 19 with Marshall bodywork in 1965 and 1966, while the West Riding Automobile Company took 45 Leyland Panthers in 1967 with both Marshall and Roe bodywork.
 One has been preserved at the Dewsbury Bus Museum and is restored to "as delivered" condition.